Fundamentals of Hip and Knee Arthroplasty for Orthopaedic Residents

 Residents!
 Build your surgical skills for TKA and THA with guidance from expert faculty

-Most of your time is in the lab practicing bone cuts, ligament balancing, limb and implant alignment, and more – working closely with course faculty in a personalized learning environment.
+Most of your course time is spent in the lab practicing bone cuts, ligament balancing, limb and implant alignment, and more – working closely with course faculty in a personalized learning environment.

-Engaging lectures, panels, and small-group case discussions round out your experience, covering important topics including:
+Engaging lectures, lively faculty panels, and small-group case discussions round out your experience, covering important topics including: